Proof of Origin

 If the value is over €6,000 you would normally require a REX (Registered Exporter) number, other than that, the exporter's EORI number is normally sufficient.

-IMPORTER'S KNOWLEDGE (not our preferred choice!)
+Importer's Knowledge (not our preferred choice!)

 Some agreements allow the importer to claim preference using evidence obtained about the origin of the goods.
 This evidence must be in the importer’s possession, be in the form of supporting documents from the supplier* and provide sufficient evidence that the product qualifies as originating.
 GSP preference does NOT have an importer's knowledge option, proof of origin must be either GSP form A or origin declaration provided by the GSP exporter.